-City passes are often a great way to save time and money while you travel.
-A “city pass” is a sightseeing card that provides free or reduced admission to the most popular tourist attractions in a particular city.
-Some city passes also include discounts on select dining, shopping, and other forms of entertainment.
+Sightseeing passes are often a great way to save time and money while you travel.
+A sightseeing pass is a card that provides free or reduced admission to the most popular tourist attractions in a particular city.
+Some passes also include discounts on select dining, shopping, and other forms of entertainment.

 London Pass Review – London is one of the most popular travel destinations in the world.
 It’s also one of the most expensive.
 The London Pass is a great way to save money while sightseeing in the U.K.’s capital city.
 With access to over 60 of London’s most popular sites, this card provides a great value to anybody visiting between 2 and 3 sites a day.
 You’ll gain free entry to places like Westminster Abbey, the Tower of London, Hampton Court Palace, and Windsor Castle.
 There’s even an option to include your transportation, which is a nice perk.
 Quite frankly, the London Pass is one of the best sightseeing passes anywhere.
 I’d highly recommend it to anybody visiting London, especially first-timers.
 Follow the link above to read our review and learn more.

 London Explorer Pass Review – As an alternative to the London Pass, the London Explorer Pass includes free entry to 20 of London’s biggest attractions.
 While the London Pass is better for most travelers, those who want to tour London at a slower pace may find the London Explorer Pass to be a better value.
 Offered in 3, 5, and 7 attraction options, this multi-attraction pass allows you to pay for only the attractions you use.
 It also includes a few sites not on the London Pass, so purchasing both passes is also an option.
 This pass will definitely save you money, but is it the best pass for you?
 Use the link above to read our full review and find out.